athertahir/deep-learning-time-series-forecasting/chapter_09/Lab6.md

     that you can copy and adapt for your specific time series forecasting problem.
     After completing this tutorial, you will know:

-ˆ How to develop LSTM models for univariate time series forecasting.
+- How to develop LSTM models for univariate time series forecasting.

-ˆ How to develop LSTM models for multivariate time series forecasting.
+- How to develop LSTM models for multivariate time series forecasting.

-ˆ How to develop LSTM models for multi-step time series forecasting.
+- How to develop LSTM models for multi-step time series forecasting.

 Let’s get started.